-04 Aug Apple’s aesthetics-driven technological revolution sees them become world’s first trillion dollar company
+04 Aug 2018 Apple’s aesthetics-driven technological revolution helps the company become world’s first trillion dollar company

 Apple’s stock market value is now more than a third of the size of the UK economy.

 As of Friday 3 August, the technology giant saw its shares rise to a record high of $207.39, making it the first public company to be valued at $1 trillion.

 Apple has seen its share price rise by 1,100% since the iPhone launched in 2007 and is also the most profitable US listed company, posting profits of $48.4bn last year, posting $11.5bn in the last three months alone, thanks to healthy iPhone sales, which accounts for 60% of their yearly earnings.

 PetroChina was temporarily valued at $1.1 trillion in 2007, although, only 2% was released for public trading.
 In 1980, the year the company went public, you could purchase a share for just $0.51.
 In 2018, the price of a share is $207.39.

 Apple’s success has left fellow tech superpowers trailing in their wake.
 Amazon is valued at around $868bn and its share are rising in price at a faster rate than Apple’s, according to BBC.
 Microsoft and Google are said to be worth around $800 million, per CNN.
 E-commerce platform Alibaba and Facebook, fresh off seeing its value to drop to around $500bn recently, are two others on course to clear the one trillion mark.

 In February 2015, Apple became the first company to be valued at more than $700bn, and becomes the first to boast a 13-figure valuation, 21 years after nearly going bankrupt.